reduzent/netpd-website/content/instruments/untik/index.md

 A time pattern is a series of ticks with editable time intervals.
 A time pattern is defined by its length - measured in regular ticks of the main clock, the number of ticks played within this time frame, and the exact position of each tick.
+Time patterns are repeated indefinitely and played back parallel to the main clock and thus each pattern constitutes its own clock.

 pattern selection (top row of buttons)
 : selects a pattern to be edited.
 There are 8 patterns available.
 The button labels